-Noah is remembered for building the ark and surviving the flood with his family (Gen 6-8).
+Noah is remembered for building the ark and surviving the flood with his family (Genesis 6-8).
 After the flood, God blessed Noah and his family, and then they left the ark in search of a new life.
-In the last recorded event of Noah’s life, he got upset with his son Ham and placed a curse on Ham’s son Canaan (Gen 9:24).
+In the last recorded event of Noah’s life, he got upset with his son Ham and placed a curse on Ham’s son Canaan (Genesis 9:24).

 He must have lived a righteous life and sought to keep his sons, grandchildren, and great grandchildren faithful to God.
 In fact, the mercy and common grace witnessed in the punishment at Babel may have been, in part, for the sake of Noah.